 5. The friends and family route

 Asking everyone to invite their friends and family to beta test might be a winning formula for a consumer-oriented product.
 You’ll have multiplied your recruiting efforts by asking coworkers to get involved, plus it’s a zero-cost tactic for bringing in new potential testers.

 Give them a script to cut-and-paste or edit, so it’s dead simple for them to forward it to the people they know.

 140 characters might be all you need to find a slew of beta testers.
 Write up a tweet and include hashtags like #betatesting, #tester, #betatesters, #testmyapp, #apptesting, #mobileapptesting, or #openbeta to get the attention of eager beta testers.

 7. Targeted advertising

 If you’re having trouble finding the right beta testers, a well-targeted ad campaign on an appropriate social network could pull in some members of your ideal audience to participate.
-It will increase the project’s budget, but if you need a specific segment, it might be the best way to uncover some prospects.
+Of course, it will increase the project’s budget, but it might be the best way to uncover some prospects if you need a specific segment.